Dark Sky Parks in Tennessee are the best way to see the cosmos in its true wonder.

 A worldwide celebration of the dark and natural night.

 Ever since our species roamed the wilds of the Earth and lived as one with Nature, we have looked out at the skies above us.
-What we were looking for was a way of connecting, of understanding where we came from, what the celestial bodies were, and what role they played in our lives.
+What we were looking for was a way of connecting, of understanding where we came from, what the celestial bodies were, and the role they played in our lives.
 For millennia our ancestors lived and died by what they learned from the heavens.
 It informed their spiritual beliefs, explained natural events, directed their ability to grow food, and created inspiration for art.
-The mysteries of the dark can be frightful, but it can also be a time for greater understanding of our place among the stars.
-Maybe this is why the last five thousand years of modern human history has dedicated itself to disciplines around the stars such as astronomy, astrology and astrophysics to name a few.
+The mysteries of the dark can be frightful, but it can also lead to greater understanding of our place among the stars.
+Maybe this is why the last five thousand years of modern human history have dedicated themselves to disciplines around the stars such as astronomy, astrology and astrophysics to name a few.
 Or why so many of our movies and television shows explore space to answer once and for all, are we alone?
 This Sacred search for connection is innate for us, and we understand on the most fundamental level that we come from the stars, that we ARE the stars, and that the mysteries of the Universe that live within/without are there to help us grow and live lives of meaning.

 If we were to look up at the skies at night tonight, what would we see?
 Perhaps a dozen stars and a few planets, a dreamy moon in one of its many phases.
 But because most of us live in cities, the nocturnal landscape is a limited one, and this is due to the electric light that we have learned to live and depend on.
 This light pollution, also called skyglow, keeps us from more closely appreciating the true wonders of the night sky.
 Today, it is estimated that in the US 99% of the public cannot experience a natural night due to light pollution!
 And in the eastern US, finding dark places are becoming increasingly harder to find.